JayKay135/Nextion-InstructionSet/README.md

 ```

 # Events
-Subscribe to events to know when a something on the display was changed
+Subscribe to events to know when something on the display was changed
 ```javascript
 // the connection to the nextion display was established nextion.on('connected', function() {